Sungjae Im shoots 65, takes lead at The American Express

 LA QUINTA, Calif.
+(AP) — Although Sungjae Im hasn’t been on the PGA Tour for very long, the 22-year-old South Korean already feels awfully comfortable on the generous desert courses at The American Express.

+So do plenty of other pros, and that’s why the leaderboard is so crowded heading to the weekend.

-(AP) — Sungjae Im shot a 7-under 65 on Friday at The American Express to take a one-stroke lead over first-round leader Brandon Hagy and four others.
+Im shot a 7-under 65 on Friday at The American Express to take a one-stroke lead over first-round leader Brandon Hagy and four others.

-Im, the 22-year-old South Korean who was the PGA Tour’s rookie of the year in 2019, had seven birdies in the bogey-free round on the Stadium Course at PGA West, highlighted by three in four holes around the turn.
+Im, the tour’s rookie of the year in 2019, had seven birdies in a bogey-free round on the Stadium Course at PGA West, highlighted by three in four holes around the turn.
+After struggling with his putter in recent weeks, he banged in a 22-footer and an 18-footer for consecutive birdies late in his round.

+“Visually from the tee box, it’s a course that I really like and enjoy to play, so I felt really comfortable throughout the round,” Im said.
+“The two courses that we’re playing this week, I like those courses, and that’s what led me to a good score.”

 Hagy was in position to join Im at 11 under, but he bogeyed his final hole with a tee shot into the fairway bunker to finish his 70.

-The leaderboard was crowded with low scores as usual at the Palm Springs-area tournament long hosted by Bob Hope.
-Im, Taylor and Ancer were among 12 players who didn’t make a bogey Friday.

-After splitting the first two rounds over two courses, the players will all play the once-feared Stadium Course for the final two rounds.

-Tournament host Phil Mickelson made 18 pars for the first time in his 2,201 rounds of PGA Tour play.
-The 50-year-old missed the cut at 2 over.
+Tournament host Phil Mickelson missed the cut, but made 18 pars Friday for the first time in his 2,201 rounds of PGA Tour play.

-With his drives looking sharp and his mid-range putts dropping regularly, Im is off to another strong start at a tournament in which he has already finished 10th and 12th in his short PGA Tour career.
+With his drives looking sharp and his mid-range putts dropping regularly, Im is off to another strong start at a tournament in which he has already finished 10th and 12th in his short Tour career.

-“I’m pretty satisfied with how I played all of my shots,” said Im, who feels his putting has improved sharply this year.
+“I’m pretty satisfied with how I played all of my shots,” Im said.
 “Speaking of putting, I started drawing a line on the ball as I visualize my putts, and that seemed to work pretty well today.”

 Im also feels he might have an edge because didn’t travel home to South Korea during the holiday break due to the mandatory coronavirus quarantine required.
 Instead, he stayed in the house he recently purchased in Atlanta and practiced for the new season.